snrow/Home-Assignment/README.md

 This step:
 - Configures the Terraform backend to use the state bucket created in step 1.
 - Deploys the VPC, ALB, ECS cluster, SQS queue, and related resources using the variables in `terraform.tfvars`.

+### Networking

+The ECS services (`frontend-service` and `queue-worker-service`) run in **private subnets** for enhanced security, with no direct internet exposure.
+The `frontend-service` is accessible externally through the **Application Load Balancer (ALB)**, which routes HTTP traffic (port 80) to the service’s container port (5000).

+A **NAT Gateway** is deployed in a public subnet to enable outbound internet access for ECS tasks in private subnets.
+This is required for:
+- Pulling Docker images from Amazon ECR (`048999592382.dkr.ecr.eu-central-1.amazonaws.com`).
+- Accessing AWS services (SQS, S3, SSM) via public endpoints.

+For improved security, **VPC endpoints** (AWS PrivateLink) can be configured to route traffic to AWS services (SQS, S3, SSM, ECR) privately within the VPC, reducing reliance on public internet access and enhancing network isolation.

 ## Microservices Deployment